ECCC-ASTD-MRD/cmake_rpn/README.md

 # Description

-This package contains common functions used thoughout the building of various tools with cmake.
+This package contains common functions used throughout the build of various tools with cmake.
 It also defines a set of compilers rules optimized for ECCC's many platforms and compilers

 # Usage